 Robbery charges may additionally be increased to the level of aggravated robbery in the following situations:

 Robbery is a second degree felony in Texas and is therefore punishable by up to twenty years in prison and/or a fine of up to $10,000.
 However, aggravated robbery is a first degree felony and a defendant arrested on aggravated robbery charges will therefore face heightened punishment ranges.
 A first degree felony is punishable by up to life in prison, in addition to a potential fine up to $10,000.
 The difference between the two crimes hinges largely on the age of the victim, the extent of bodily injury which occurred during the robbery, and the existence of a deadly weapon during the robbery.
 A defendant who furnishes a pellet gun during a robbery (rather than an actual gun) may still face aggravated charges if the victim believe the gun was real during the commission of the offense.
-An experienced robbery defense lawyer in Houston will be able to assist you in formulating your defense and walking you through the pretrial and trial proceedings.
+An experienced Houston robbery defense lawyer from accomplished criminal defense law firm Mary E. Conn & Associates will be able to assist you in formulating your defense and walking you through the pretrial and trial proceedings.

 If you have been arrested on robbery charges, do not hesitate to contact Mary E. Conn & Associates.
 Mary E. Conn and her team experienced Houston robbery defense attorneys with years of experience representing and defending clients who have been charged with robbery.
 Mary E. Conn will ensure that you are well-informed each step of the way, including all information relating to a potential plea bargain.
 Contact us today at the Houston office on (713) 357-4190 for your initial free consultation.